phillymesh/phillymesh.net/content/freq-test-instructions.md

 ***Before making the below changes, you must update your node to 2.7.26 via https://flasher.meshtastic.org/.
 Some of the below changes are not compatible with older firmware.***

+If your node doesn't support newer firmware or flashing on the webpage and you need help, feel free to ask for some in the [PhillyMesh Discord](https://discord.phlm.sh)!

 | Setting Name | Base/Stationary Node | Mobile Node | Notes |
 | ----- | ---- | ---- | ---- |
 | `Preset` | MediumSlow Slot 22 or LongTurbo Slot 12 depending on the test week. | MediumSlow Slot 22 or LongTurbo Slot 12 depending on the test week. | Set Default Hops to `3`.
 If you are way out in the burbs or a rural area, you can bump this up to `4` or even `5`.
 Going up to `6` and higher is never needed and is harmful to the mesh. |